-Laboratories require a lot of resources.
+For the most part, laboratories require a lot of different resources.
 Generally speaking, these resources have a large carbon footprint.
-While most of these issues are out of your control, a few simple changes can help save the environment as well as save you money.
+While most of these issues are out of your control, a few simple changes can help save the environment as well as your annual budget!

-Maintaining your freezer and other equipment is a major part of an eco checklist.
-ULT freezers use a lot of power.
-Thus, if they are not properly maintained, then they can be an unnecessary drain on resources.
+Maintaining your freezer and other equipment is a major part of an eco-conscious checklist.
+Admittedly, ULT freezers use a lot of power.
+Thus, if they’re not properly maintained, then they can be an unnecessary drain on your resources.

 Not only is overworked freezers an issue for the environment, but they can also increase your bills.
 A simple way to prevent this is to do regular maintenance checks on your equipment.
 There could be mechanical issues to be corrected, or the gaskets could not be sealing properly.

 Laboratories are sure to use plastic.
 Without proper access to a recycling program, incinerator, or compositor, then those plastics will end up in a landfill.
-Did you know that there are biodegradable plastics?
-These are designed to break down in a landfill.
-Choosing products from companies that use these types of biodegradable plastic can help with your green initiative.
+But did you know that there are also biodegradable plastics?

 While it is not possible to turn off some lab equipment (like your ULT freezer) but turning things off while not in use will save energy.
 When appliances are plugged in, they slowly take in power.